 Disposal of human faeces in fields, forests, bushes, open bodies of water, beaches and other open spaces or with solid waste

-Note: Improved facilities include: flush/pour flush to piped sewer system, septic tanks or pit latrinse; ventilated improved pit latrines, composting toilets or pit latrines with slabs
+Note: Improved sanitation facilities are those designed to hygienically separate excreta from human contact, and include: flush/pour flush toilets connected to piped sewer systems, septic tanks or pit latrines; pit latrines with slabs (including ventilated pit latrines), and composting toilets

 Monitoring SDG targets related to sanitation